OmerBurakTaskin/flutter_project_core/README.md

 ## 🛠️ Extending the Core

 - Add features in `lib/features/`.
-- Register new services in `lib/di/`.
+- Register new services in `lib/core/di/`.
-- Create providers in `lib/providers/` for Riverpod integration.

 ---